• Skip to primary navigation

 Creating a trust is an excellent way to protect your assets and ensure that they wind up in the hands of the family members and friends of your choosing.
 Trust administration and probate is a lengthy process that involves a lot of tax law.
 Contact the office of Terry Law Firm today to schedule a consultation with an experienced member of our team.

-Looking for a Probate attorney in Sumner, Puyallup, Bonney Lake, Auburn, Edgewood and surrounding WA communities?
-Terry Law Firm, P.S. is here to help.
-Contact us for expert legal representation 253-299-6800.
+Looking for an Asset Protection attorney in Sumner, Tacoma, Puyallup, Bonney Lake, Auburn, Edgewood, Kent, Federal Way, Lakewood, Enumclaw, University Place, St. George, Washington, Hurricane, Santa Clara, Ivins, La Verkin, Toquerville and surrounding WA and UT communities?
+Terry Law Firm is here to help.
+Contact us for expert legal representation in Washington: 253-299-6800 and Utah: (435) 922-7100.

 Primary Sidebar